 Treatments for Oxidative Stress

-s is a condition in wherein the ability of the body to detoxify or repair damage from reactive oxygen species is insufficient.
+Oxidative stress is a condition in wherein the ability of the body to detoxify or repair damage from reactive oxygen species is insufficient.
 This manifests itself in many diseases, including atherosclerosis, heart disease, inflammation and neurological disorders.
 Several companies are developing treatments for disease based on the mechanism of treating oxidative stress.

 Guelph researchers have discovered that some short phosphopeptides have a strong ability to reduce oxidative stress in Caco-2 cells, as well as inhibit TNFalpha-induced cytokine release and insulin resistance.